Rector Search Process

 Rector Transition details, timeline & FAQs:

-The Vestry is very pleased to announce the members of the Rector Search Discernment Committee, beginning the work of seeking out the next settled rector of St. Paul’s:
+The Vestry is very pleased to announce the members of the Rector Search Discernment Committee, who are engaged in the work of seeking out the next settled rector of St. Paul’s:

 Frances Barrow, Carrie Bernhardt, Molly Childs, Bruce Edelen, JoAnn Giannini, Sunni Harford, Pete Holtz, Chris Johns, Barbara MacDougall, Christopher Ndife, Beverly Ruebeck and Mark Stoner.